-Allowing hunting in the entire Preserve under this science-based adaptive management framework would be expected to have longterm, moderate, beneficial effects on all game species.
-The iterative cycle of these actions could be expected to result in clearly detectable positive changes in the deer population in the Preserve, observed in the long-term through monitoring data, while ensuring that the effects of deer hunting in the Preserve are beneficial, discountable, or insignificant to the Florida panther population.
-Long-term (repeated short-term) adverse impacts would still result, as with alternative 1, from human use causing flushing and displacement of animals, and from exposure to lead-based ammunition.
+Allowing hunting in the entire Preserve under this science-based adaptive management framework would be expected to have long-term, moderate, beneficial effects on all game species.
+Long-term (repeated short-term) adverse impacts would still result, as with alternative 1, from human use causing flushing and displacement of animals.